-- Clear cache first and then all Data.
+- Clear all Data.
 Restart your phone or tablet.

 Solution 4 – Install an APK of Google Play services

-If these previous steps failed to resolve the problem with Google Play services and the app keeps stopping, there’s a way to work around it.
-What you can do is navigate to a third-party APK hub of a sort and download an older version of Google Play services.
+If previous steps failed to resolve the problem with Google Play services and the app keeps stopping, there’s a way to work around it.
+What you can do is navigate to a third-party APK hub on the web and download an older version of Google Play services.

 Follow these instructions to install an APK of Google Play services on your Android device: